abhinav8437/Neural-Networks-from-scratch/README.md

 You have to give a list of number of layers, number of units in each layer and till now it is initializing the weights, doing 1 forward pass but yet have to get the generalised way to calculate gradient descent(Back-Propagation)

-Tried on MNIST dataset -
+On Cifar10 dataset -
-Predict Handwritten images of numbers.
 Highest accuracy achieved after tweaking some hyperparameters

+90% accuracy with 2 HIDDEN LAYER

+89% accuracy with 1 HIDDEN LAYER

+On MNIST dataset -

 Achieved-